 Early in the American Revolution, the Patriots captured Fort Ticonderoga.
 Your young historian will learn the importance of this fort in this worksheet.

-The Philadelphia Campaign was a year of battles with the Americans wintering at Valley Forge.
-Students will hone their reading skills as they learn about the American Revolution.
+The Philadelphia Campaign was a year of battles with the Americans at Valley Forge.
+Students will hone reading skills and learn about the American Revolution.

 Help your student learn the government principle of checks and balances with this worksheet.
 He'll learn key terms with a word search puzzle and a quick quiz.